Skip to main content Skip to navigation

 Biography

-Shanwen Tao, Professor or Chemical Engineering & Sustainable Processes.
-One of the Warwick-Monash Research Alliance Professors jointly appointed by University of Warwick and Monash University.
-Before moved to University of Warwick, Tao studied and worked at University of Science & Technology of China (USTC), Materials Department, Risø National Laboratory of Denmark, School of Chemistry, University of St Andrews, Heriot-Watt University and University of Strathclyde.
+Shanwen Tao, Professor of Chemical Engineering & Sustainable Processes, one of the Warwick-Monash Alliance Professors jointly appointed by University of Warwick and Monash University.
+Before moved to University of Warwick in 2015, Tao studied and worked at University of Science & Technology of China, Materials Department, Risø National Laboratory of Denmark, School of Chemistry, University of St Andrews, Heriot-Watt University and University of Strathclyde.

 Prof. Tao is Fellow of Royal Society of Chemistry (FRSC).
 Tao is on the list of 'Stanford Universities global list recognising the top 2% of the world’s leading scientists'.
-Tao is No. 500 in the globally recognised 186,014 scientists in this area (within 0.27%) in area of Energy.
+Tao is No. 500 in the globally recognised 186,014 scientists (within 0.27%) in area of Energy.

-Tao has co-authored over 160 journal papers with H-index of 50, more than 11,000 citations (Google scholar data).
-Some of the papers has been published in highly ranked journals such as Nature Materials, Materials Today, Advanced Materials, Advanced Energy Materials, Advanced Science, Energy Storage Materials, Energy & Environmental Science, Science Advance etc.
+Tao has co-authored over 180 journal papers with H-index of 62, more than 18,000 citations (Google scholar data).
+Some of the papers has been published in highly ranked journals such as Nature Materials, Nature Communications, Advanced Materials, Advanced Energy Materials, Energy & Environmental Science, Science Advance etc.

 Research Interests